CyberSource/cybersource-plugins-commercetools/docs/Setup.md

 Configuration of the Plugin allows you to set the properties required for access to both Commercetools and Cybersource.
 This includes properties such as the Commercetools project key and the Cybersource merchant Id.
 For more information about what properties need to be set and how they can be configure, see [API Extension Setup](API-Extension-Setup.md) for more details.

-After application setup is done, for further deployment of Plugin on AWS Lambda, see [AWS-Serverless-Deployment\#AWSDeploymentSteps](AWS-Serverless-Deployment.md#AWSDeploymentSteps)

 ## 4. Front-end Setup

-The bulk of the integration work when using the Commerectools-Cybersource plugin is within the user-interface.
+The bulk of the integration work when using the Commercetools-Cybersource plugin is within the user-interface.
 This is because Commercetools does not come with a user-interface and therefore all implementations will be different.